CELEBRANT-DIRECTORY-ARCH-white

 The Significance – While not mandatory, you should consider the significance of the wine you choose.
 Are you getting married in a region known for their wines?
 Maybe you’ll want to pick a wine from the specific region.
 You could also choose a wine from the year you met.
 The possibilities are really endless (there is a lot of wine out there!).

-The Ceremony – The ceremony we’ve been talking about involves drinking right then and there.
-However, if you don’t want to risk spilling red wine on that beautiful white dress or getting too tipsy then there are other options.
 You can find a bottle of wine that will age perfectly for your 10-year anniversary and you can place it in a box with love letters to open later.
 There are also some couples that decide to make their own wine during the ceremony to symbolise the start of their lives together.

-In the end the wine ceremony is what you decide to make of it.
+In the end, the wine ceremony is what you decide to make of it.
 It’s the symbol of uniting two separate lives into one life forever.

 Wine ceremony 2